Ditectrev/Awesome-Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Study-Guide-Book-Course/README.md

   [Azure Blob Storage Documentation](https://learn.microsoft.com/en-us/azure/storage/blobs/)

 - **Key Points**:
-  - Blob Storage is ideal for unstructured data like images and videos
+  - Azure Blob Storage is ideal for unstructured data like images and videos
   - Four tiers: Hot, Cool, Cold, and Archive for cost optimization
   - Global distribution with CDN integration
   - Built-in security with encryption and access controls
   - Automatic replication for high availability
   - REST API for easy integration

-#### File Storage
+#### Azure File Storage

 - **What is it?**
   Azure File Storage provides fully managed file shares in the cloud that are accessible via the industry standard SMB protocol.